 Feedbackbutton of the Sourcegraph UI.

-- Owner: The product manager on feedback rotation owns responding to or forwarding happiness widget feedback.
+- Owner: Product managers own responding to or forwarding any actionable happiness widget feedback.

 - Pipeline: This is powered by a Zap.
 Submissions that have written feedback (as opposed to only a rating), are saved as a productboard note.
 In addition, if the feedback contains specific keywords, the PM of the relevant area will be automatically @-mentioned on slack.